davepinch/pinchy.cc/content/topics/places/airports/seattle-tacoma-international-airport/seattle-tacoma-international-airport.md

 ---
-title: "Seattle–Tacoma International Airport"
+title: "Seattle–Tacoma International Airport" airport of:
-location: SeaTac, Washington
+  - SeaTac, Washington
+  - Washington
+named for:
+  - Seattle
+  - Tacoma, Washington
 not to be confused with: SeaTac, Washington
 type: airport
 tags:
   - airport
-  - Seattle
-  - Tacoma
-  - Washington
-  - Pacific Northwest
 ---